faztcommunity/fazt-community-docs/README.md

 Fazt community is a space where developers and designers meet.
 A place where you can learn, have fun and improve your skills.

-Fazt Community Docs is the first step for contribuite in this community.
-This implies the requirements, database, kanban methodology and more.
+Fazt Community Docs is the first step to contribute in this community.
+This implies the requirements, rules, kanban methodology and more.

 ## First Step